 Noise?
 This bow produces volume like a Stealth Fighter.
 The game will only know this bow is in the woods when the

 ‘death’ begins.
 I don’t know if anyone makes a quieter hunting bow.
 With the standard production ‘jacks’ on the cables,

 Speed- possibly the most overrated maximum in a hunting bow- but I must admit it as a super selling point.
 Using a

 ProChrono I shot the Liberty 1 while comparative shooting three of the fastest bows marketed.
-All have produced
+All have produced stable

-found across the board feet-per-second (fps) losses to be substantial during the cold weather field test.
+board feet-per-second (fps) losses to be substantial during the cold weather field test.
 Averaged, each bow shot 40 to

 45-fps slower than during extensive hot weather shoots.
 Given this proven loss, the 265-fps +/- 1-fps readings for the

 Liberty 1showed the bow to be relative to its advertised 309 fps IBO.
 This test was done with my

 hunting-weight carbon shafts of seriously heavier mass than IBO standards.
-During my field test I found the Liberty
+During my field test I found the Liberty 1 to

-faster than the other test bows, and more than any hunter would need- even in far-below-freezing temperatures.
+than the other test bows, and more than any hunter would need- even in far-below-freezing temperatures.

 Handling the bow in brush, treestand, and ground blind was excellent.
 It is the only bow short enough so as not to force

 the hunter to ‘ground seat’, kneel or scrunch up to keep from hitting the roof of any blind.

 On my Field Test report card the Liberty 1 receives these grades-

 A+ in shooting comfort.
 A+ in quietness.
 A in arrow speed.
 A+ in accuracy.
-The convenience of the small package,
+The convenience of the small package, both

-on America’s largest animal.
+America’s largest animal.
 There is no doubt of how deadly it will be on anything else.